Immigration to Mexico: French

 Mexico received immigration from France in waves in the 19th and 20th centuries.
 According to the 2010 census, there were 7,163 French nationals living in Mexico.
 According to the French consulate general, there are 30,000 French citizens in Mexico as of 2015.

 The French language is often taught and studied in secondary public education and in universities throughout the country.
 French may also be heard occasionally in the state of Veracruz in the cities of Jicaltepec, San Rafael, Mentideros, and Los Altos, where the architecture and food is also very French.
 These immigrants came from Haute-Saône département in France, especially from Champlitte and Bourgogne.

 Another French group were the "Barcelonettes" from the Alpes-de-Haute-Provence département, who migrated specifically to Mexico to find jobs and work in merchandising and are well known in Mexico City, Puebla, Veracruz and Yucatán.

 An important French village in Mexico is Santa Rosalía, Baja California Sur, where the French culture/architecture are still found.
 Other French cultural traits are in a number of regional cultures such as the states of Jalisco and Sinaloa.

-The national folk music mariachi is thought to have been named after the French word for "marriage" when the music developed in wedding parties held by French landowning families.
-It is the legacy of settlers brought in during the Napoleonic-era French occupation is found in Guadalajara, Jalisco.
-The Second Mexican Empire, created another trend of refuge for French settlers.

-For the Emperor Maximilian I of Mexico from the Habsburg dynasty brought with him French, Austrian, Italian and Belgian troops, and after the fall of the Second Empire, most scattered through the area of the Empire.
-The descendants of these soldiers can be found in the state of Jalisco in the region called Los Altos de Jalisco and in many towns around this region and in Michoacán in cities like Coalcomán, Aguililla, Zamora, and Cotija.
+During the second French intervention (1860s) many parts of the country, including Mexico City, effectively fell under the control of France under the administration of the Austrian puppet-Emperor Maximilian of Habsburg.
+The military campaign imported thousands of soldiers from France (some of them black) and its European allies at the time.
+It's said that at the end of the war some soldiers remained in rural areas in El Bajío.
+The descendants of these soldiers are allegedly found in the state of Jalisco in the region called Los Altos de Jalisco and in many towns around this region, for instance in the state of Michoacán in cities like Coalcomán, Aguililla, Zamora, and Cotija.
+One vernacular hypothesis for the origin of the word "mariachi" (the folk music of Central-Western Mexico) is that it comes from the French "marriage", because it was the music played at weddings of French landowning families of Jalisco and Michoacán.
+It should also be noted that the region already was a hub of Spanish-descended Mexicans since colonial times.

-These refugees intermixed with the Austrians, Galicians, Basques, Cantabrians, Italians, and Mexicans in those areas of Michoacán and Jalisco, as well as neighboring states.

-During World War II, tens of thousands of French expatriates from Mexico participated in the Free French Forces and the French Resistance, including Mexican-born Lieutenant Rene Luis Campeon of French parentage, was thought to be the first in command to enter Paris during the Liberation of Paris from the retreating Nazis in August 1944.

 Other Francophone peoples include those from Belgium such as the Walloons and Franco-Swiss from Switzerland.
 The Belgians, started by the veteran Ch.
 Loomans, tried to establish a Belgian colony in the state of Chihuahua called Nueva Bélgica, and hundreds of Belgian settlers established it, but many moved to the capital of the state and other towns around the area, where the Walloon and French could be heard.